 Joanna C. Funke was admitted to the State Bar of California in 2014, after graduating from The George Washington University Law School with Honors.
 Ms. Funke earned her Bachelor of Arts in History with High Honors at the University of California, Santa Barbara.

 Ms. Funke’s diverse family law experience enables her to handle all aspects of family law matters, including dissolution, child custody and visitation, high conflict matters, child and spousal support, domestic violence, complex, high-asset matters, and post-judgment matters.
-She was selected as a Northern California Super Lawyer’s Rising Star in 2019, 2020, 2021, and 2022.
-She is a member of the State Bar of California, as well as the Bar Association of San Francisco and San Mateo County Bar Association.
+She was selected as a Northern California Super Lawyer’s Rising Star in 2019, 2020, 2021, 2022 and 2023.
+She is a member of the State Bar of California, the Bar Association of San Francisco, and the Association of Family and Conciliation Courts.